-You can find out more about how we use your information by contacting the research team using contact details at the end of this leaflet.
+You can find out more about how we use your child's information by contacting the research team using contact details at the end of this leaflet.

-What will happen if I do not want to carry on with the study?
+What will happen if my child does not want to carry on with the study?

-If you decide you no longer wish to take part in our study, please let us or your health care professional know.
+If your child decides they no longer wish to take part in our study, please let us or your child's health care professional know.
 You can find our contact details at the end of this leaflet.

-You can withdraw from the study at any time without giving a reason.
-If you wish to withdraw, we will still keep and use any information we have already collected about you.
+Your child can withdraw from the study at any time without giving a reason.
+If your child wishes to withdraw, we will still keep and use any information we have already collected about them.
 We will, however, ask your permission to extract information from your medical records.
-If you decide not to give your permission, that is OK.
-If you decide to withdraw, this will not affect the standard of care you receive.
-The research team will respect your decision and will be happy to answer any questions you may have.
+If your child decides not to give permission, that is OK.
+If your child decides to withdraw, this will not affect the standard of care they receive.
+The research team will respect their decision and will be happy to answer any questions you or your child may have.